acm-uiuc/til/_til/rails/show-rails-routes-with-pry.md

+---
-# Show Rails Routes With Pry
+title: Show Rails Routes With Pry
+category: rails
+---

 In [Show Rails Models With Pry](show-rails-models-with-pry.md), I showed that [`pry-rails`](https://github.com/rweng/pry-rails) comes with some handy